Transit Management Analyst Series

 • Strong problem-solving skills.
 Excellent PC skills including knowledge of Microsoft Office components.

-• Through knowledge of electrical circuits and reading blueprints.
+• Thorough knowledge of electrical circuits and reading blueprints.

 • Excellent verbal and written communication skills.